Function tracing_core::stdlib::hint::black_box

 identity function.
 As such, it must not be relied upon to control critical program behavior.

-This immediately precludes any direct use of this function for cryptographic or security
+This also means that this function does not offer any guarantees for cryptographic or security

 purposes.